Our Friend

 Our Friend is a 2019 American biographical drama film directed by Gabriela Cowperthwaite and written by Brad Ingelsby, based on Matthew Teague's 2015 Esquire article "The Friend: Love Is Not a Big Enough Word".
 It stars Jason Segel, Dakota Johnson, and Casey Affleck.

-The film had its world premiere under its original title The Friend at the 2019 Toronto International Film Festival on September 6, 2019, and was released on January 22, 2021, by Gravitas Ventures.
-It was a box-office bomb, only grossing $714,255 on a $10 million budget.
+The film had its world premiere under its original title The Friend at the Toronto International Film Festival on September 6, 2019, and was released in the United States on January 22, 2021, by Gravitas Ventures.
+It grossed $795,506 on a $10 million budget.

 Plot

 In the winter of 2013, Matt and Nicole Teague prepare to tell their daughters, Molly and Evie, that Nicole's ovarian cancer is terminal.
-Outside, their best friend Dane Faucheux keeps the children company.
+Outside, their best friend, Dane Faucheux, keeps the children company.

 In a flashback to 2000, Matt, a journalist, and Nicole, a theater performer, live in New Orleans.
 She introduces Matt to Dane, a friend from college working as a camera operator who dreams of becoming a stand-up comic.
 The three become close over the years.
 In 2008, Matt and Nicole reside in Fairhope with their daughters.
 Matt works as a war correspondent and spends months overseas, putting a strain on the family.
 Meanwhile, Dane remains in New Orleans working dead-end jobs.
 On Thanksgiving, Dane, unhappy with his life, decides to backpack at the Grand Canyon without telling anyone where he is going.
 Another backpacker recognizes his potential suicidal behavior and offers support.
 Her gesture of kindness, plus an unexpected voicemail from the Teague family, renews Dane's will to live.
 In 2010, Matt discovers that Nicole had an affair.
 With Dane's help, they reconcile their relationship.
 Dane returns home where he works as a manager at a sporting goods store and begins dating a woman named Kat.

 In September 2012, Nicole receives her diagnosis and begins to undergo chemotherapy.
 Recognizing their need for help, Dane offers to stay with them for a few weeks.
 However, as Nicole's condition worsens, Dane decides to remain with them, taking on many household duties.
 Kat struggles to understand Dane's loyalty to the Teague family after weeks turn into months, and they break up.
 On Christmas, Nicole ruptures her abdomen, and Dane is left to watch over the girls.
 Following her surgery, the doctor reveals to Matt that Nicole's cancer has spread and gives her approximately six months to live.
 Nicole decides that she does not want to tell their daughters until her quality of life declines significantly.